Are you looking for the best way to send money to Nepal from Australia?

 A quick fact before we get into the main body;

 In 2018, Nepal received 8.1 billion in remittance contributing to almost 30% of Nepal's total GDP.

-Before you send money to Nepal to your friends, family or for any purpose there are few things that you need to make sure you know and are aware of.
+Before you send money to Nepal to your friends, family or for any purpose there are a few things that you need to make sure you know and are aware of.

 - the current exchange rate in Nepal and the rate you are being offered.

-- make sure the company or service provider you are using to send money home Nepal is legally registered and has all the licences to operate
+- make sure the company or service provider you are using to send money home to Nepal is legally registered and has all the licences to operate

 - check the service provider’s delivery time, customer reviews and means of sending available